Conditions générales d’achat de Form-on.com

 Conditions générales d’achat (« CGA ») de Doka GmbH, Umdasch Group AG, Doka Österreich GmbH, Form-on GmbH, Umdasch Immobilien GmbH, Doka Drevo, s.r.o, Umdasch, Group Ventures ainsi que des entreprises associées (nommées simplement « Doka » par la suite)

-These Conditions of Purchase of Doka form an integral part of all contracts between Umdasch Group AG, Doka GmbH, Doka Österreich GmbH, Form-on GmbH, Umdasch Immobilien GmbH, Doka Drevo, s.r.o with contracting parties from whom Doka acquires or purchases goods or services of all kinds in particular service/work for the company’s own use or for passing on to a third party, with or without further processing or handling by Doka.
+These Conditions of Purchase of Doka form an integral part of all contracts between Umdasch Group AG, Doka GmbH, Doka Österreich GmbH, Form-on GmbH, Umdasch Immobilien GmbH, Doka Drevo, s.r.o, Umdasch Group Ventures GmbH as well as their affiliated companies with contracting parties (“CP”) from whom Doka acquires or purchases goods or services of all kinds in particular service/work for the company’s own use or for passing on to a third party, with or without further processing or handling by Doka.
 Amendments or supplements shall be in writing.
 This shall also apply to an agreement to dispense with this written form.
+Standard electronic signature under the Regulation (EU) No 910/2014 of the European Parliament and of the Council (eIDASRegulation) shall have the equivalent legal effect of a handwritten signature.
 Doka shall not be bound by the Terms and Conditions of Business of the contracting party.
 These Conditions of Purchase alone shall apply.
 Should one provision in these Conditions of Purchase be or become invalid, the validity of the remaining provisions shall not be affected.
 Only purchase orders or contract awards that are in writing shall be valid.
 Verbal or telephone agreements shall be binding if they are confirmed by Doka in writing.

 II.
 Prices/payment conditions